NHL salary cap: Restricted free agency

+Note: For players who are on expiring contracts that were signed after July 10, 2020, the Qualifying Offer is limited to the lesser of the table above or 120% of their previous contract's average annual value (AAV).

 Group 2 free agents that have received a qualifying offer can also be traded, even if contract terms have not been agreed upon.
 All qualifying offers expire on July 15.

 Offer sheets

 The "restricted" part of Group 2 free agency comes into play with the concept of an offer sheet.
 An offer sheet is a contract that a new team can offer a restricted free agent.
 If an offer sheet is signed by the player, the originating team has the option of matching that offer, or receiving compensation from the team in the form of draft picks.
 For the current collective bargaining agreement, the draft picks owed for signing a restricted free agent is as follows.
 A team must actually have those draft picks to be able to sign the player to an offer sheet, and cannot use draft picks acquired in trades to sign a restricted free agent (unless a team has reacquired its own draft pick in a trade); all draft picks must be available in the next immediate draft, unless multiple picks are owed in the same round, then the team can spread the number of picks over one extra year (for example, two first-round picks would need to be available within the next three years, while four first-round picks would need to be available within the next five years):